-Early Accounts of Tax Evasion in Switzerland
+2 Early Accounts of Tax Evasion in Switzerland

-Georg von Schanz, who invented comprehensive individual income for taxation purposes, published his five volumes on taxation in Switzerland in 1890.
+Georg von Schanz, who defined comprehensive individual income for taxation purposes, published his five volumes on taxation in Switzerland in 1890.
 Until today it is the most comprehensive collection of Swiss tax provisions and their analysis.
 It covers all tax laws of the then 25 cantons as well as their development in the 19th century.
 It goes without saying that this collection is providing precious insights into Swiss tax culture.5 To understand Swiss tax history of the 19th century, it is worth noting at the outset that the main power to tax income and wealth originated with the Swiss cantons at that time.
-The federation founded in 1848 only received contributions from the cantons, tariff and indirect tax revenues.
-The historic situation in Switzerland was hence not much different from that of other federal states like Germany or the U.S. in the 19th century.
+The federation founded in 1848 only received contributions from the cantons, tariff and (negligible) indirect tax revenues.
+The historic situation in Switzerland was hence not much different from that of other federal states such as Germany or the U.S. in the 19th century.
 What may be surprising however to many observers is the fact that today the cantons still have the basic power to tax (personal and corporate) income, property and wealth while the federal level has its own (highly progressive) income tax and the local jurisdictions levy a surcharge on cantonal taxes.6

 Five features of Swiss tax culture as described by Schanz mainly shape individual tax compliance until today.
 First, with the exception of a withholding tax on capital income introduced together with the federal income tax during the Second World War, individual and corporate income is not taxed at source.
 Taxable income is derived on the basis of a system of individual self-assessment.
-Documents of the canton of Basel provide early evidence for such a system when (a kind of) income taxation in 1804 started with voluntary tax payments: 'The

-Great Council chose a method of tax collection which did not reveal how much each individual paid' (Schanz 1890, II, p.
+Documents of the canton of Basel provide early evidence for such a system when (a kind of) income taxation in 1804 started with voluntary tax payments: "The Great Council chose a method of tax collection which did not reveal how much each individual paid" (Schanz 1890, II, p.
 6, our translation).
-The cantonal government of Basel was however not satisfied with that method and increased the intensity of control since 1812 by demanding taxpayers to declare their income under oath (Schanz 1890, II, p.
+The cantonal government of Basel was however not satisfied with that method and increased the intensity of control beginning in 1812 by demanding taxpayers to declare their income under oath (Schanz 1890, II, p.
 9).
 A similar method was chosen by the canton of Geneva in 1815 (Schanz 1890, IV, p.
 204) which additionally introduced a commission for the income assessment of taxpayers in 1864 and penalties in 1871 because of unsatisfactory results of the method of voluntary tax payment (Meier 1984, p.
 498).
 Auditing efforts were subsequently intensified in all cantons in the second half of the 19th century.
-Self-assessment forms required a detailed balance of income and wealth in the cantons of Zurich since 1871 and of Fribourg in 1862 for example (Schanz 1890, II, p.
-414, IV, pp. 7 and 21).
-In other cantons, like e.g. Schaffhausen from 1862 to 1879, the assignment of responsibilities in tax auditing switched from the local to the cantonal level in order to reduce the personal involvement of tax commissioners (Schanz 1890, II, pp. 178 and 183).
+In the canton of Schaffhausen from 1862 to 1879, the assignment of responsibilities in tax auditing switched from the local to the cantonal level in order to reduce the personal involvement of tax commissioners (Schanz 1890, II, pp. 178 and 183).
 Interestingly enough, self-assessment remained the rule of income reporting until recent times.
 Swiss cantons have still not switched to a system of withholding taxation.
-Even when individuals do not submit their tax forms at all, the tax authorities only estimate income or assets (Kucher and Götte 1998).
-A switch to withholding taxation is not seriously considered.
+When individuals do not submit their tax forms, the tax authorities estimate income or assets (Kucher and Götte 1998).